robertferrand9/research-group-hugo/content/authors/吳恩達/_index.md

 ---
 # Display name
-title: 吳恩達
+title: Adan Vela

 # Username (this should match the folder name)
 authors:
-  - 吳恩達
+  - Adan Vela

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Professor of Artificial Intelligence
+role: Professor of Industrial Engineering

 # Organizations/Affiliations
 organizations: